raymondwcs/mongoose/README.md

 1. Learn how to prepare a *schema* to describe entities and their relationships.
-1. Study the examples of how to create, read, update and delete documents.
+1. The example demonstrates how to create, read, update and delete documents.
-1. Learn how to use built-in *validators* to enforce data consistency and integrity.
+1. Learn how to use *validators* to enforce data consistency and integrity.

 ## Running this example using Docker
 1. Download the Docker images for Node.js and MongoDB